 The expansive project required coordination with the City, TxDOT, a planning consultant, irrigation consultants, a local surveyor and landscape architect, an electrical engineer, the Texas Commission on Environmental Quality, several contractors and other parties.

 As the vision for the Friedën Development took shape, SEH developed engineering site layouts and detailed exhibits to communicate cost implications to each partner during every step of design.
-This consistent communication and coordination helped the collective team buy-in to a united plan.
+This consistent communication and coordination helped the collective team create and buy-in to a united plan.

 Perceived limitations create unique and innovative solutions